Iterative Refinement and Oversampling for Low Rank Approximation: Small families of matrices that are hard for fast LRA

-Any superfast algorithm fails to compute a close LRA of the following small families of matrices.
+Any algorithm that does not access all entries of an input matrix fails to compute a close LRA of the following small families of matrices.

 \begin{example} Let $\Delta_{i,j}$ denote an $m\times n$ matrix of rank 1 filled with 0s except for its $(i,j)$th entry filled with 1.
 The $mn$ such matrices $\{\Delta_{i,j}\}_{i,j=1}^{m,n}$ form a family of $\delta$-{\em matrices}.
 We also include the $m\times n$ null matrix $O_{m,n}$ filled with 0s into this family.
-Now fix any superfast algorithm; it does not access the $(i,j)$th entry of its input matrices for some pair of $i$ and $j$.
-Therefore it outputs the same approximation of the matrices $\Delta_{i,j}$ and $O_{m,n}$, with an undetected error at least 1/2.
-Arrive at the same conclusion by applying the same argument to the set of $mn+1$ small-norm perturbations of the matrices of the above family and to the $mn+1$ sums of the latter matrices with any fixed $m\times n$ matrix of low rank.
-Finally, the same argument shows that a posteriori estimation of the output errors of an LRA algorithm applied to the same input families cannot run superfast. \end{example}
+Now fix any algorithm that does not access the $(i,j)$th entry of its input matrices for some pair of $i$ and $j$.
+Such n algorithm outputs the same approximation of the matrices $\Delta_{i,j}$ and $O_{m,n}$, with an undetected error at least 1/2.
+We arrive at the same conclusion by applying the same argument to the set of $mn+1$ small-norm perturbations of the matrices of the above family and to the $mn+1$ sums of the latter matrices with any fixed $m\times n$ matrix of low rank.
+Likewise, we can verify that any randomized LRA algorithms that does not access ail entries of an input matrix fails on those matrix families with error probability not close to 0. \end{example}

-\section{Superfast a posteriori error estimation for LRA of a matrix filled with i.i.d. values of a single variable}

-Clearly, the value $|e_{i,j}|$ for every entry $e_{i,j}$ of the error matrix $E=(e_{i,j})_{i,j}=\tilde M-M$ of an LRA of (\ref{eqlra}) is a lower bound on the norm $|||E|||$ of this matrix.
-This deterministic lower bound on the LRA error norm $|||E|||$ also implies its a posteriori randomized upper bound if the error matrix $E$ is filled with independent identically distributed {\em (i.i.d.)} values of a single random variable and has sufficiently many entries, e.g., 100 entries or more.
-In our randomized a posteriori error estimation below we assume that the error matrix $E$ of an LRA has enough entries, say, 100 or more, and that they are the observed i.i.d. values of a single random variable.
-These assumptions are realistic, for example, where the deviation of the matrix $W$ from its rank-$\rho$ approximation is due to the errors of measurement or rounding.

-In this case randomized a posteriori error estimation can be achieved at a very low cost because the Central Limit Theorem implies that the distribution of the variable is close to Gaussian (see \cite{EW07}).
-Fix a pair of integers $q$ and $s$ such that $qs$ is large enough (say, exceeds 100), but $qs=O((m+n)kl )$ and $qs\ll mn$; then apply our tests just to a random $q\times s$ submatrix of the $m\times n$ error matrix.

-Under this policy we compute the error matrix at a dominated arithmetic cost in $O((m+n)kl )$ but still verify correctness with high confidence, by applying the customary rules of {\em hypothesis testing for the variance of a Gaussian variable.}